GonzaloEmbil/gonzaloembil.io/README.md

-# Portfolio Template
+# Gonzalo Martinez Embil Portfolio

-An open-source, user-friendly, responsive, and accessible portfolio template for developers 🚀⚡
+In this portfolio you can see the way I combine both of my passions: data analysis and handball. 🚀⚡

 Give a star ⭐ if you find it useful.
 [Visit site &rarr;](https://opensource-portfolio.netlify.app/)